 - The transgender person deserves to be referred to by their own name and gender, the way they are legally registered.
 Referring to a transgender person by their name or gender assigned at birth is disrespectful.
 They may refer to their name assigned at birth as their “dead name,” to give you some idea about how they may feel.

 - The genealogist needs to know the names and genders a person was recorded with in their life to be able to find relevant records.
+Knowing a transition took place resolves conflicts between different records that use different names.
 Knowing the gender assigned at birth is also necessary to determine biological relationships, such as in the case of children born to transgender parents.
 Knowing a person likely has a Y-chromosome and one X-chromosome or likely had two X-chromosomes can be helpful to sort out DNA matches.

 So how do we record the changed information in a way that respects our transgender relatives, but still allows us to do our research?
 My recommendation that respects both these interests is this: